enable Windows user to create symbolic links

 Windows users may not have permission to create a symbolic link by default.
-This can result in errors from Python like:
+Symptoms from Python may result:

 from pathlib import Path